dequelabs/axe-core/doc/rule-descriptions.md

 ## Deprecated Rules

-Deprecated rules are not enabled by default and will be removed in the next major release.
+Deprecated rules are disabled by default and will be removed in the next major release.

 _There are no matching rules_